DeltaRCM/pyDeltaRCM/docs/source/guides/userguide.rst

 Additionally, a log file for each job is located in the output folder, and any output grid files or images specified by the input configuration will be located in the respective job output folder.

-.. note:: You must specify the `out_dir` key in the input YAML configuation to use matrix expansion.
+.. note:: You must specify the `out_dir` key in the input YAML configuration to use matrix expansion.

 Multiple dimensional matrix expansion is additionally supported.
-For example, the following configuation produces six jobs:
+For example, the following configuration produces six jobs:

 .. code:: yaml